Light Proxy Tutorial

 OpenAPI backend service to simulate legacy RESTful service built with OpenAPI 3.0 spec.

-OpenAPI proxy to set up light-proxy in front of OpenAPI 3.0 service
+OpenAPI proxy to set up light-proxy in front of OpenAPI 3.0 service with OpenAPI 3.0 spec.

-- Proxy docker will show you how to use dockerized proxy with externalized config files
+- Proxy Docker will show you how to use dockerized proxy with externalized config files

 Confluent Schema Registry